plunify/InTime-Quartus/scripts/intime/configuration/README.md

 ## Option B: Using a CLi
 1. Edit the `configure_tools.tcl` and specify the InTime installation path in the **yourintimetoolpath** variable.

+2. Open the command-line interface, and run the command

 **In Windows**

 ```console